dpreussler/android-gluten/README.md

 Espresso is a testing library based on Android Instrumentation tests https://code.google.com/p/android-test-kit/wiki/Espresso

 Before checking assertions Espresso waits to let app be idle.
 Therefore it checks the mainlooper and AsyncTasks default-executor.
-But custom threads and threadpools but be registerd as "IdleResource" to be monitored.
+But custom threads and threadpools must be registerd as "IdleResource" to be monitored.

 IdleResource for Android Priority-JobQueue
 ------------------------------------------------------------------
 https://github.com/path/android-priority-jobqueue

 Usage:
-Espresso.registerIdlingResources(new PriorityJobQueueIdleMonitor(manager));
+Espresso.registerIdlingResources(new PriorityJobQueueIdleMonitor(new JobManager(context)));

 New Relic implementations for OkHttp
 ====================================
 New Relic is an app monitoring tool.
-It can log HTTP results for HttpUrlConnection and Apache but not OkHttp https://docs.newrelic.com/docs/mobile-apps/android-api
+It can log HTTP results for HttpUrlConnection and Apache but not OkHttp

+https://docs.newrelic.com/docs/mobile-apps/android-api

 New Relic Trace for Retrofit